betterscientificsoftware/bssw.io/CuratedContent/GettingGitRight.md

 # Want to Start Getting Git Right?

 Revision control systems like Git are important for today's software ecosystems to help build better scientific software and improve developer productivity on a project.
-This article provides a collection of resources to learn about *Git*.
+Do you need a starting point to start learning about *Git*?

 Resource information | Details
 :--- | :---